Cray-HPE/docs-csm/operations/cani/Add_A_Cabinet_To_SLS.md

-# Add A Cabinet To SLS using CANI
+# Add A Cabinet To SLS Using CANI

 1. (`ncn#`|`external#`) Begin by [initializing a session](https://cray-hpe.github.io/cani/latest/commands/cani_alpha_session_init/), which will import data from SLS and create metadata in SLS' `ExtraProperties` field allowing the process to continue.